Skip to main content

 Punnett Square

-A Punnett square is a diagram used in genetics to predict the genotypes of offspring from a cross between two parents.
-It organizes the possible combinations of alleles from each parent, allowing for a visual representation of genetic variation.
-By filling in the square with the alleles, one can easily determine the potential genotypes and phenotypes of the offspring.
+A Punnett square is a diagram used to predict the genotypes and phenotypes of offspring from a genetic cross.
+It organizes the possible combinations of alleles from each parent, allowing for a visual representation of inheritance patterns.
+In this case, it will help determine the ratios of different phenotypes resulting from the cross of two heterozygous pea plants.

 Recommended video: